Nineveh: Archaeological remains

-City wall and gates

 The ruins of Nineveh are surrounded by the remains of a massive stone and mudbrick wall dating from about 700 BC.
 About 12 km in length, the wall system consisted of an ashlar stone retaining wall about 6 m high surmounted by a mudbrick wall about 10 m high and 15 m thick.
 The stone retaining wall had projecting stone towers spaced about every 18 m.
 The stone wall and towers were topped by three-step merlons.

-Five of the gateways have been explored to some extent by archaeologists:
+Six of the gateways have been explored to some extent by archaeologists (besides the possible Sin Gate at the north-west end of the site):